Chauncey Bailey

 Chauncey Wendell Bailey Jr. (October 20, 1949 – August 2, 2007) was an American journalist noted for his work primarily on issues of the African-American community.
 He served as editor-in-chief of the Oakland Post in Oakland, California, from June 2007 until his murder.

 Bailey was shot dead on a Downtown Oakland street on August 2, 2007, the victim of a crime syndicate he was investigating for a story.
 His death outraged fellow journalists, who joined to create the Chauncey Bailey Project dedicated to continuing his work and uncovering the facts of his murder.
 In June 2011 Yusuf Bey IV, owner of the Your Black Muslim Bakery, and his associate Antoine Mackey were convicted of ordering Bailey's murder.
 A third man, bakery handyman Devaughndre Broussard, had earlier confessed to being the triggerman.
 Bailey was the first American journalist killed for domestic reporting since 1976.

 Biography

 Early years

-Chauncey Wendell Bailey Jr. was born in Oakland, California, His 37-year career in journalism included lengthy periods as a reporter at The Detroit News and the Oakland Tribune. into a Catholic family who were members of St. Benedict's Catholic Church on 82nd Avenue.
+Chauncey Wendell Bailey Jr. was born in Oakland, California, into a Catholic family who were members of St. Benedict's Catholic Church on 82nd Avenue.
+His 37-year career in journalism included lengthy periods as a reporter at The Detroit News and the Oakland Tribune.

 He lived in East Oakland neighborhoods for many years and attended Hayward High School in the nearby city of Hayward.
 Bailey earned an associate degree from Oakland's old Merritt Community College in 1968, and a Bachelors in Journalism from San Jose State University in 1972.